mh101410/29704Group5/README.md

 <h2>Manipulations of the Data Set:</h2>

 The only manipulation we made on the dataset was the exclusion of those rows in which the time reported for the crash was exactly midnight (i.e. 12:00 AM or 0:00 in 24-hour time).
 The timing of these reports is likely the result of the police not listing the actual time of the crash and just the date.
 As a result, there was an excessively high number of reports all at midnight, which greatly skewed the data.
 Because our analysis focuses on trends of crashes based on time of day, we decided it would be best to exclude these reports altogether from our analysis.

-While not necessarily a manipulation of the data, our second question focuses on a particular borough of NYC, in this case, Brooklyn.
-Since we used all five boroughs in our initial analysis to create this question, this functions more as a data filter rather than a manipulation.
+To remove these from our analysis, we created a filter for exclusion.
+Additionally, we created filters based upon the questions we created for analysis.
+For instance, our first question focuses on crashes in a specific year 2022 during specific times of the day (9 am-5 pm).
+Additionally, our second question focuses only on cyclist data coming out of the Brooklyn borough.

 <h2>Analysis and Results:</h2>